 It is vital for healthcare practices and providers to be more transparent about the costs they are charging patients in order to maintain trusting patient-provider relationships.
 For instance, providers can offer patients a copy of their payment breakdowns to better explain what patients are being charged for and how much they will be expected to pay for each service.
 Using honest and clear communication would allow patients to feel respected and give them a greater sense of confidence spending their hard-earned money receiving care.

 Having online access to their medical records, requests, and debts through a patient portal enables patients to stay up-to-date with everything relating to their health.
 Providing online reminders of upcoming dues encourages patients to make timely payments.
 Patients can easily access what they need and contact their provider with any financial or personal concerns through their patient portals.
 Each aspect mentioned above contributes to patients’ positive experiences with a medical practice.

 Finally, medical offices and doctors can aid patients by giving them the choice to finance their bills through payment plans.
 Providing patients the ability to finance their medical bills would allow them to maintain financial stability despite the exorbitance of healthcare.
 By making smaller monthly payments rather than dishing out thousands of dollars at once, patients can better avoid debilitating debt.

 Medical practices can partner with Denefits to offer payment plans to patients who might struggle to pay out-of-pocket for their medical bills.
 Denefits offers obtainable financing for all patients regardless of their credit scores and histories.
 Denefits does not investigate the credit information of any individuals that would like to create a payment plan.
-Providing guaranteed customer financing with flexible terms is just one way which Denefits works to help patients stay afloat during times of financial hardship.
+Providing Protected Customer Payment Plans with flexible terms is just one way which Denefits works to help patients stay afloat during times of financial hardship.